PostgREST/postgrest/ARCHITECTURE.md

 This module provides functions to deal with JWT authorization.

-### Workers.hs

-This spawns threads which are used to execute concurrent jobs.

-Jobs include connection recovery, a listener for the PostgreSQL LISTEN command, and an admin server.

 ### SchemaCache.hs

 This queries the PostgreSQL system catalogs and caches the metadata into a SchemaCache type,